 The Best Bits

 Carrying on from last week, when I introduced the ‘Best Bits’, I’ve been reminding myself of how much fun I had on a day out in Southport sans kids recently, when I didn’t get my phone out of my bag all day and we got lost in time, sea air, and trashy arcades.
+It was the perfect antidote for feeling overwhelmed and beating myself up all the time.

 I’ve got this thing for British seaside towns, and as glorious and gastrocentric as Padstow and Cornish coastal destinations may be, it’s the piers, promenades, and candy floss of former Victorian resorts that does it for me.